Rural Clean Energy Organizer

 - Proven ability to organize priorities, with keen attention to detail and deadlines;

-At Groundwork, the candidate will join a driven team of individuals who are advancing policy solutions and projects that are pragmatic, practical, caring and visionary.
-We strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support and opportunities for growth to become leaders in their field.
+At Groundwork, the candidate will join a driven team of individuals who are advancing policy solutions and projects that are pragmatic, practical, caring, and visionary.
+We strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support to be the leaders in their field.